School of Social Sciences and Philosophy

 - Director of Teaching & Learning (Postgraduate):Professor Thomas Chadefaux

 - How to apply: Please see links below

 The School of Social Sciences and Philosophy consists of the Departments of Economics, Political Science, Sociology and Philosophy.
 With more than 50 full-time academic members of staff and postdoctoral fellows, the School enjoys an international research profile in its constituent departments.
 Its postgraduate programmes consist of a combination of taught Masters degrees and Ph.D. degrees.
 All four Departments offer Ph.D. students a rigorous training in their respective disciplines as well as the opportunity to write original and high-quality Ph.D. theses.

 The Ph.D. in Economics is a competitive degree aiming to rank among the best flagship Economics programmes in Europe and produces the largest number of research degrees of any Economics department in Ireland.
 Importantly, it blends an innovative curricular part, which offers optional courses jointly with other departments in Ireland, with a unique research environment that promotes close interaction with the faculty.
 Currently, the department has 18 full-time academic staff and almost 30 research students.

-The Ph.D. in Political Science is an innovative programme (see entry below), which involves course work in the first two years, and which combines an intensive training in the substance and methodology of research along with a traditional emphasis on conducting original research.
+The Ph.D. in Political Science is an innovative programme, which involves course work in the first two years, and which combines an intensive training in the substance and methodology of research along with a traditional emphasis on conducting original research.
 Almost all graduates of this programme go on to take on positions in academia.
-The deadline for applications to the September intake is the 31st March.
+The deadline for applications for the September 2022 intake is April 1st 2022.

 In exceptional circumstances it may be possible to register retrospectively.
 Applicants wishing to be considered for retrospective admission should contact the Graduate Studies Office by emailing email@example.com